Friday's Scottish Gossip

 Kwon Hyeok-kyu, the defensive midfielder playing for K League 2 side Buson Ipark and who has been linked with Celtic, is "keeping all options open" in terms of his future, the 21-year-old's agent has told South Korean outlet Sports Chosun, (Glasgow Evening Times)

+Captain Callum McGregor says that striker Giorgos Giakoumakis and right-back Josip Juranovic remain focused on Celtic despite speculation over their futures, but insists he will not become involved in that decision with both players likely to leave the club during this transfer window.
+(The Scotsman)

-Tigres sporting director Antonio Sancho has admitted that the Mexican club have two or three options as they look for a new striker after being linked with Rangers' Alfredo Morelos.
-(Football Scotland)
+Tigres sporting director Antonio Sancho has admitted that the Mexican club have two or three options as they look for a new striker after being linked with Rangers 26-year-old Alfredo Morelos.
+(Scottish Sun)

+Rangers captain James Tavernier thinks the Ibrox club will be an attractive proposition for English talent as manager Michael Beale bids to bolster his Ibrox squad.
+(The Herald)

+Captain James Tavernier retains trust in Rangers' out of contract players despite the possibility of nine leaving at the end of the season.
+(Scottish Daily Express)

 Bologna are keen to compete with Serie A rivals Udinese for the signature of Hibernian centre-half Ryan Porteous, according to reports in Italy.
 (Edinburgh Evening News)